avenky72/Final_ProjectSDL_Atul_Ethan_Nitya_Artur/apps/cms/README.md

 This directory contains the backend API server and data pipeline for the fashion curation website.
 It handles product data management, web scraping, and database operations.

-(made with help of Cursor, to use the crawler for now make sure to run the server-REST.js not the direct npm run dev)
+(made with help of Cursor, to use the crawler for now make sure to run the server-REST.js not the direct npm run dev)e

 ## Structure